Photography Life

 Software Differences: Drivers and Integration

 Apple products generally do not have such problems.
-The motherboards are carefully designed to work with the chosen hardware components and everything is cherry-picked to perform the best for that platform.
-Once components are put together, drivers and firmware are optimized for that specific hardware, so one does not have to deal with third party drivers or support.
-As a result, you end up with a more stable system and less hardware and software integration headaches to worry about in the long term.
+Everything is carefully designed to work well.
+Once components are put together, drivers and firmware are optimized for that specific hardware, so one does not have to deal with third-party drivers or support.
+As a result, you end up with a more stable system and fewer hardware and software integration headaches to worry about in the long term.

-As PC users, we are used to running periodic driver updates, firmware updates and operating system updates.
+As PC users, we are used to running periodic driver updates from different manufacturers.
 And when things break, which they sometimes do from time to time, our best method to eliminate issues is to do a fresh or “clean install”, wiping everything out and starting from scratch.
-Mac users rarely go through the same hassles, because software, firmware and driver updates are delivered in a single update package.
-There are no independent components from third party manufacturers to be hassled with.
+Mac users rarely go through the same hassles, because updates are delivered in a single update package from a single company.

 This one is a big win for Apple.